tasmota/docs/Zigbee.md

 ```

 #### Identifying Target Device Endpoints
-You can use `ZigbeeStatus3` to display information about all the endpoints and ZCL clusters supported.
+You can use `ZigbeeStatus3` to display all information about all the endpoints and ZCL clusters supported.
 If probing was successful (at pairing time or using `ZigbeeProbe`), Tasmota will automatically find the right endpoint.
 If the device was not probed, you need to specify the endpoint explicitly.
 It is always better to explicitly add the endpoint number if you know it.

 Depending on the number of device you have, `ZigbeeStatus3` output can exceed tha maximum MQTT message size.
 You can request the status of each individual device using `ZigbeeStatus3 1`, `ZigbeeStatus3 2`, `ZigbeeStatus3 3`...